ericlingit/weibo-trending/README.md

 ### As a library

-- pip install xxx
+- pip install weibo_trending
-- from weibo_scraper import get_new_posts, parse_posts
+- from weibo_trending import get_new_posts, parse_posts

 ### As a command line tool

-- pip install xxx
+- pip install weibo_trending
-- python -m weibo_scraper
+- python -m weibo_trending

 ## Develop